 While we’re talking about time, it’s worth noting that “on time” in Marseille can be anything up to about 15-20 minutes later than the scheduled time.
 This is particularly true of public transport, but it can apply to virtually anything.
 That’s just how things are here.

-Foto de Florian Fèvre (CC BY-SA 4.0) modificada
+foto de Florian Fèvre (CC BY-SA 4.0) modificada

 • 9